Top 10 Exam Revision Tips

 It should look like a calendar, so that you can plan what you will revise each day until the end of your exams.
 If you are bold, you can design it like an advent calendar - a chocolate or baked treat to enjoy each morning.

 A revision timetable not only gives more structure to your study, it can break up the work into more manageable chunks.
-A timetable will also ensure you have time to cover every topic.
+A timetable will also ensure you have time to cover every topic and leave yourself plenty of time to learn all that you need to.

 If you plan your revision carefully, you can prioritise certain topics, or repeat material if that topic needs extra coverage.